Failure To Diagnose Or Treat Placental Abruption

-Symptoms, Causes, and Risks of Placental Abruption
+Symptoms, Causes And Risks Of Placental Abruption

 Doctors and nurses must always be prepared to deal with placental abruption.
-Because it is such a sensitive matter, doctors should constantly examine expectant mother to look for symptoms that may indicate the placenta has detached from the uterus.
+Because it is such a sensitive matter, doctors should constantly examine expectant mothers to look for symptoms that may indicate the placenta has detached from the uterus.